Compare ETS

 Compliance

 For most sectors, the NZ ETS has annual surrender obligations.
 For post-1989 forestry participants, annual reporting of emissions and removals is optional, with five-year mandatory reporting periods.
-As a result, unit allocations and surrenders for these participants occur in the year they choose to report their emissions.
+As a result, unit allocations and surrenders for these participants occur in the year they choose to submit reports.

-REPORTING: Most sectors are required to report annually; the deadline is the end of March to submit an Annual Emissions Return (emissions report).
+REPORTING: Most sectors (all those with mandatory participation) are required to report annually; the deadline is the end of March of the year following the reporting year to submit an Annual Emissions Return (emissions report).
+There is a different reporting cycle for forestry (see Compliance Cycle).
+Other removal activities may be reported more frequently (quarterly).

 VERIFICATION: MRV follows a system of self-reporting supplemented by a program of official government audits.
 Each year, a sample of NZ ETS participants are selected for compliance review.
-Third-party verification is not typically required for emissions reports.
-However, participants must seek third-party verification if they apply for the use of a unique emissions factor, as opposed to using the default factors supplied by the government.
+Third-party verification is not required for emissions reports.
+However, third-party verification is required for first establishing a UEF, which may then be used in emissions reports as opposed to the default factors supplied by the government.

 An entity that fails to submit an emissions report by the due date must pay a fine equal to the number of units involved, multiplied by the current unit price and a “culpability factor”.

 An entity that fails to surrender or repay emissions units when required must surrender the units and pay a cash penalty of three times the current market price for each unit that was not surrendered by the due date.
-Entities can be fined up to NZD 24,000 (USD 14,531.86) on conviction for failure to collect emissions data or other required information, calculate emissions and/or removals, keep records, register as a participant, submit an Annual Emissions Return when required, or notify the administering agency or provide information when required to do so.
+Entities can be fined up to NZD 24,000 (USD 13,950) on conviction for failure to collect emissions data or other required information, calculate emissions and/or removals, keep records, register as a participant, submit an Annual Emissions Return when required, or notify the administering agency or provide information when required to do so.

-Entities can also be fined up to NZD 50,000 (USD 30,274.70) on conviction for knowingly altering, falsifying, or providing incomplete or misleading information about any obligations under the scheme, including in the Annual Emissions Return report.
+Entities can also be fined up to NZD 50,000 (USD 29,062) on conviction for knowingly altering, falsifying, or providing incomplete or misleading information about any obligations under the scheme, including in the Annual Emissions Return report.
 This penalty and/or imprisonment of up to five years also applies to entities that deliberately lie about obligations under the NZ ETS to gain financial benefit or avoid financial loss.

 Market Regulation